ethanwfang/ethanwfang/README.md

 Starting in August 2023, I started an internship with Progressive Insurance (Flo fan since day 1!).
 Here, I am working in a team of 7 other contracted students from Case.
 We are developing a software solution to manage frontline employee stress.
 I am working on an employee-manager chat feature using React.js and Typescript for frontend, and DataPlug and MongoDB for backend.  <br><br>

 I'm currently looking for any roles for Winter/Spring and Summer 2024.
 I am interested in data engineering, software development, and financial/risk analyst positions.
-Bring on the challenges!

 <h3></h3>
 <a href = "https://ethanwfang.github.io/index.html">Personal Website about me!</a>